Montgomery County Court Records

 Civil/criminal records data on CD, FTP, or email$9.35 per request

 All fees and court costs are set by Texas state statute.
 The District Clerk cannot issue refunds regardless of case outcome.
-Accepted payment methods include cash, cashier’s checks, money orders, attorney checks, and credit cards.
-No personal or business checks are accepted.
+Accepted payment methods include cash, cashier's checks, money orders, attorney checks, and credit cards.
+Personal and business checks are not accepted.

 Electronic Filing

-All attorneys are required to file civil and family cases electronically through eFileTexas.gov.
-Pro se litigants may use the self-help filing tool at Guide & File for assistance creating and submitting forms.
+All attorneys must file civil and family cases electronically through eFileTexas.gov.
+Pro se litigants can use the self-help filing tool at Guide & File to help create and submit forms.
 Local rules, forms, and standing orders are available through the Texas courts local rules repository.

-The District Clerk also provides a Civil & Family Fee Sheet listing all current filing fees for new suits.
+The District Clerk also publishes a Civil & Family Fee Sheet listing all current filing fees for new suits.

 Montgomery County Family Court Records

 Family law cases in Montgomery County fall under the exclusive jurisdiction of the district courts.
 This includes divorce, child custody, child support, spousal support, adoption, paternity, protective orders, and termination of parental rights.
-The District Clerk serves as the custodian for all family law case records.
+The District Clerk maintains all family law case records.

 Accessing Family Court Records

-Family case records can be searched online through the District Clerk Court Records Inquiry portal.
-Copies may be requested using the Request for Copies form, submitted in person or mailed to the District Clerk.
-For sealed family records, the Request to Unseal Records form must be submitted.
-Note that certain family court records may be sealed or restricted, particularly those involving minors or containing sensitive financial information.
+Search family case records online through the District Clerk Court Records Inquiry portal.
+To get copies, use the Request for Copies form, submitted in person or mailed to the District Clerk.
+For sealed family records, submit the Request to Unseal Records form.
+Keep in mind that certain family court records may be sealed or restricted, particularly those involving minors or sensitive financial information.

-The District Clerk provides several self-help resources for pro se litigants, including forms for protective orders, adult and minor name changes, and divorce filings.
-A Bureau of Vital Statistics form (VS-165) must be completed in paper and provided to the District Clerk for divorce cases — it should not be e-filed.
+The District Clerk offers several self-help resources for pro se litigants, including forms for protective orders, adult and minor name changes, and divorce filings.
+A Bureau of Vital Statistics form (VS-165) must be completed on paper and provided to the District Clerk for divorce cases — it should not be e-filed.

 Marriage Records

 Marriage licenses and records are maintained by the County Clerk.
 The fee for a marriage license is $81.00, cash only.
-Applications can be started online to expedite the process, but both applicants must appear in person with valid identification and social security numbers.
+You can start your application online to speed things up, but both applicants must appear in person with valid identification and Social Security numbers.
 A 72-hour waiting period applies after the license is issued, and the license expires 90 days after issuance.
-Divorced applicants must observe a 30-day waiting period following the date the judge signs the divorce decree, unless the waiting period was waived by the court.
+If you've been divorced, a 30-day waiting period applies from the date the judge signs the divorce decree, unless the court waived it.

 Certified copies of marriage licenses can be ordered through the County Clerk's online vital records ordering system or requested in person.
 Montgomery County can only issue certified copies if the license was originally purchased in Montgomery County.